 As individuals, we’ve been urged to do our bit to help combat climate change.
 By adjusting our everyday habits to use less plastic, reduce food waste and try out cleaner/greener energy, for example; we can become part of the solution.
 But are these actions enough?

 There’s no doubt that as individuals we can make valuable decisions in our everyday lives that lessen our impact on the environment.
-By making eco-friendly and sustainable choices; we’re generating a more extensive conversation and movement that focuses on the effects of climate change and what can be done to impede its alarming progress.
+By making eco-friendly and sustainable choices in our homes; we’re generating a more extensive conversation and movement that focuses on the effects of climate change and what can be done to impede its alarming progress.
 However, if more isn’t done — and soon — we’re looking directly at crossing some climate tipping points that will lead to irreversible environmental disaster.

 We must continue finding climate change solutions in our own lives that acknowledge the impacts we produce on our planet — we can make a difference.
 But our actions should never be allowed to deflect rightful attention away from Big-Money corporations that have generated products and practices profoundly responsible for global warming.